 *Note: Completion of the Master of Construction Management degree in one year is dependent upon individual progress within the degree program, including the number of construction management degree courses taken per quarter.

 A Minor in Construction Management will be awarded to a NewSchool student who completes his or her major course of study successfully and chooses to focus a portion of their elective or additional work in a predefined series of courses.
-Acceptance into a course of study for a Minor in Construction Management typically will require the application to and approval of the program chair in which the course of study will be undertaken.
+Admission into a course of study for a Minor in Construction Management typically will require the application to and approval of the program chair in which the course of study will be undertaken.
 A Minor in Construction Management will be reflected on both the student’s transcript and diploma.

 - Tracy Addis | Construction Manager, Naval Facilities Engineering Command